leilaicruz/Experimental-journal-jupyterBOOK/mini_book/journal/2019-06/2019-06-03_Data_Sequencing_ade2_yll3a.md

-# Title: 03062019-Sequencing the homology arms of yll3a strain around the ade2 gene
+# Title: 03062019-Sequencing the homology arms of yll3a strain around the ade2 gene :ok:.

 ## Date
 03062019